MostafaOmar98/Fields-Records-Organization-using-Files/README.md

 # Fields-Records-Organization-using-Files
 College assignment to organize Fields and Records using files in C++.
 Records represent Books with the following Fields: ISBN, Title, Author Name, Price, Year Published, Number of Pages.
-Method of Organization: Fixed length records, Delimeted records.
+Method of Organization: Fixed length records, Delimeted fields.

 Operations:
 1- Add Record